firstdorsal/pektin-compose/README.md

 # TODO create distinct redis passwords for different nodes

-# TODO use redis default alpine image: redis:6.2.6-alpine instead of the bitnami one

 # TODO: GENERATE FULL VAULT API URL WITH INSTALL INTO .env

 # TODO: figure out traefik certificate for multiple server domains and sni problem statet in js client install